 This calibration may need to be redone more frequently, as it may depend on changes in the direct alignments.
 Redo this calibration if the Autofocus function does not converge nicely any more.
-Follow the instructions in The Autofocus Calibration task on page 81.
+Follow the instructions in The Autofocus Calibration Task.

-11.7.3 Eucentric Correction Calibration (Optional)
+Eucentric Correction Calibration (Optional)

 The Eucentric Correction Calibration is executed in the EPU > Auto Functions tab > Calibrations: Eucentric Correction task.
-Follow the instructions in The Eucentric Correction Calibration task on page 84.
+Follow the instructions in The Eucentric Correction Calibration Task.

-12 Troubleshooting: Symptoms and Solutions
+Troubleshooting: Symptoms and Solutions

-12.1 Troubleshooting: Atlas
+Troubleshooting: Atlas

-Syr nptom Possible Cause Possible Solution Atla con as does not look sistent: The specimen may not be in focus.
-Large deviations in defocus will cause Refocus. • Tiles do not match. the images to rotate and, since illumination is not parallel in this step, the apparent magnification will also change. • Grid bars do not continue across neighboring tiles.
-If the specimen is focused, the calibrations are probably not valid Recalibrate. • Atlas contains a regular pattern of black areas. anymore and must be redone.
-(Has there been a big change in alignments or was another alignment file loaded?)
+Symptom Possible Cause Possible Solution Atlas does not look consistent: Tiles do not match.
+Grid bars do The specimen may not be in focus.
+Large deviations in defocus will cause the images to rotate and, since illumination is not parallel in this step, the apparent magnification will also change.
+Refocus. not continue across neighboring tiles. • Atlas contains a regular If the specimen is focused, the calibrations are probably not valid anymore and must be redone.
+(Has there been a big change in alignments or was another alignment file loaded?).
+Recalibrate. pattern of black areas.
 Distortion can be inherent to images at very low magnification.
 Acquire an atlas at increased magnification.
 The view is partly blocked (e.g., by an aperture) at the selected magnification.
 Acquire an atlas at increased magnification; confirm with a preview (or TIA) that the field-of-view of a single tile is unobstructed.
 The system's beam and image shift are not well-aligned, causing loss of illumination.
-Re-align the beam and image shifts for LM mode using the TEM User Interface (Alignments Control, Calibrate LM-Image/ Beam calibration).
+Re-align the beam and image shifts for LM mode using the TEM User Interface (Alignments Control, Calibrate LM-Image/Beam calibration).